BeaulaEkka/BeaulaEkka/README.md

 - 👋 Hi, I’m @BeaulaEkka
 - 👀 I’m interested in collaborating in projects.
-- 🌱 I’m currently learning Front End development
+- 🌱 I’m currently learning Front End Development
 - 💞️ I’m looking to collaborate on HTML, CSS, JavaScript etc
 - 📫 How to reach me :leave me a message in github